Kaizersensei/autocliff-godot/README.md

 5. Clear and regenerate as needed.

 ## Intended Use
-This plugin is meant for fast environment dressing and iteration, especially for cliffs, embankments, and rocky transitions where hand placement is too slow.
+This plugin is meant for fast environment dressing and iteration, especially for cliffs, rock formations, and plant clusters where hand placement is too slow.

 ## Scope
 This public version is project-agnostic.
 It does not rely on the original Densetsu project structure or private tooling.